White Island erupting: One dead and the toll expected to rise

 'The worst eruption I've seen'

-Long term resident Maree Reeve said it was "possibly the worst eruption she had even seen from the island".
+Long-term resident Maree Reeve said it was "possibly the worst eruption she had even seen from the island".

-Dan Harvey was out fishing with some friends 40km/h away from the island when he saw dark smoke erupting from it before 2.15pm.
+Dan Harvey was out fishing with some friends 40km away from the island when he saw dark smoke erupting from it before 2.15pm.

 "I looked over and saw a burst of steam coming up.
 There was nothing above the island at that time.
 It was just clear blue sky.
 It was unusual to see it go from nothing to steam erupting out of it.